wso2-attic/module-kafka/README.md

 }
 ````

-Message consuming is DE-coupled with message processing. ( Ordering semantics are NOT preserved - order
+2. Message consuming is DE-coupled with message processing. ( decoupleProcessing: true )

-which the messages are processed are not guaranteed since those are handled in separate threads.
-Offset management
+Ordering semantics are NOT preserved - order which the messages are processed are not guaranteed since those are
- is hard since it is hard to achieve synchronization among processing threads.)
+handled in separate threads.
+Offset management is hard since it is hard to achieve synchronization
+ among processing threads.)

 ```ballerina
 import ballerina.net.kafka;